Lc5/DesignPatternsCSharp/README.md

 ## Other patterns

+### Behavioral

+* [NullObject](DesignPatterns/Other/Behavioral/NullObject) - encapsulates the absence of an object by providing a substitutable alternative, that offers suitable default "do nothing" behavior.

 ### Creational

 * [ObjectPool](DesignPatterns/Other/Creational/ObjectPool) - avoids expensive acquisition and release of resources by recycling objects that are no longer in use.